 - The default network connection for some of the Virtual Machines is NAT.
-This works well for the case logging into and examing the VM and containers.
-To connect to services hosted by the VM, you'll likely want to switch the network to bridged mode.
+This works well if you want to log into and examine the VM and containers.
+But to connect to services hosted by the VM, you'll likely want to switch the network to bridged mode.
 This will give the VM an IP address from your network's DHCP server and provide you with the ability to access services from a browser.

 - Please review the Release Notes for installation instructions and additional information on VirtualBox setup.